History of the Jews in Sweden: Situation in Malmö

 In 2010, the international media reported on increasing levels of antisemitic hate-crime in Malmö, the country's third-largest city, in southern Sweden.
 The reports cited desecrations, the burning of a chapel and worshippers being taunted with 'Hitler' chants.
-In 2009 the Malmö police received reports of 79 anti-Semitic incidents, double the number of the previous year (2008).
+In 2009, the Malmö police received reports of 79 antisemitic incidents, double the number of the previous year (2008).
 For example, on January 13, 2009, Molotov cocktails were thrown inside and outside the funeral chapel at the old Jewish cemetery in the city of Malmö, in what was seen as an antisemitic act.
 It was the third time the chapel has been attacked in the few weeks before this incident.
 On September 28, 2012, an explosion occurred at Malmö Jewish community building, again as what seems to be an antisemitic act.
 Fredrik Sieradzki, spokesman for the Malmö Jewish community, estimated that the already small Jewish population is shrinking by 5% a year.
 "Malmö is a place to move away from," he said, citing anti-Semitism as the primary reason.

 In an article published in The Forward in October 2010, Judith Popinski, an 86-year-old Holocaust survivor, stated that she is no longer invited to schools that have a large Muslim presence to tell her story of surviving the Holocaust.
 Popinski, who found refuge in Malmö in 1945, stated that, until recently, she told her story in Malmö schools as part of their Holocaust studies program, but that now, many schools no longer ask Holocaust survivors to tell their stories, because Muslim students treat them with such disrespect, either ignoring the speakers or walking out of the class.
 She further stated that "Malmö reminds me of the anti-Semitism I felt as a child in Poland before the war. ...
 I am not safe as a Jew in Sweden anymore."